Fr4nk03/CS225-Final-Project/README.md

 The number of iterations (**num_iterations**) is needed in the parameter because it not only is helpful for our testing, but also allows us to know when the pagerank value of each product converges to a float.

+To run pagerank algorithm, uncomment blocks in **main.cpp** and change to the path of your dataset.

 - - - -
 ## Tarjan's algorithm Implementation